-In cases of contention, your application should include error handling when the statements are sent individually, such as:
+Your application should include client-side retry handling when the statements are sent individually, such as:

 > BEGIN; > UPDATE products SET inventory = 0 WHERE sku = '8675309'; > INSERT INTO orders (customer, status) VALUES (1, 'new'); > COMMIT;

-To alert you of failures due to contention, CockroachDB surfaces an error with the code
+To indicate a transaction must be retried, CockroachDB surfaces an error with the code

 To handle these types of errors you have two options: